«prev next»

 Maybe it is about time to see what a category is.
 We will start with a short definition - a category consists of objects (an example of which are sets) and morphisms that go from one object to another (which can be viewed as functions) and that should be composable.
 We can say a lot more about categories, and even present a formal definition, but for now it is sufficient for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don’t see their elements.
 Or to put it another way, category-theoretic notions are captured by the external diagrams, while strictly set-theoretic notions can be captured by internal ones.

-Still why would we want to restrict ourselves from looking at the individual elements?
-It is because, in this way we can relate this viewpoint to objects other than sets.
-We already discussed one such object - types in programming languages.
+But why would we want to have this more general definition?
+It is because, in this way we can use our theory to describe objects other than sets.
+We already discussed one such object — types in programming languages.
 Remember that we said that programming types (classes) are somewhat similar to sets, and programming methods are somewhat similar to functions between sets, but they are not exactly identical?
-A formal connection between the two can be made via category theory.
+Category theory allows us to generalize the similarities of these… ahem, categories.

-Category theory allows us to see the big picture when it comes to sets and similar structures - looking at the table, we cannot help but notice the somehow weird, (but actually completely logical) symmetry (or perhaps “reverse symmetry”) between the world as viewed through the lenses of set theory, and the way it is viewed through the lens of category theory:
+Notice the somehow weird, (but actually completely logical) symmetry (or perhaps “reverse symmetry”) between the world as viewed through the lenses of set theory, and the way it is viewed through the lens of category theory:

-“…deal with all elements of a set by ignoring them and working with the set’s definition.” - Dijkstra
+“…deal with all elements of a set by ignoring them and working with the set’s definition.” — Dijkstra (from “On the cruelty of really teaching computing science”)

 So.
 A category is a collection of objects (things) where the “things” can be anything you want.
 Consider, for example, these colorful gray balls:

-Why that is true is pretty obvious if we go back to set theory for a second.
-(OK, maybe we really have to do it from time to time.)
+Why that is true is pretty obvious if we go back to set theory for a second (OK, maybe we really have to do it from time to time).
 There are, for example, an infinite number of functions that go from number to boolean, and the fact that they have the same input type and the same output type (or the same type signature, as we like to say) does not in any way make them equivalent to one another.

 There are some types of categories in which only one morphism between two objects is allowed (or one in each direction), but we will talk about them later.

-NB: Note (if you haven’t already) that functional composition is written from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
-(You can think of it as a shortcut to $f(g(a))$.)
+NB: Note (if you haven’t already) that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
+(You can think of it as a shortcut to $f(g(a))$).

 Before the standard Arabic numerals that we use today, there were Roman numbers.
-Roman numerals weren’t any good, because they lacked the concept of zero - a number that indicated the absence of quantity and any number system that lacks this simple concept is bound to remain extremely limited.
+Roman numerals weren’t any good, because they lacked the concept of zero — a number that indicated the absence of a quantity, and any number system that lacks this simple concept is bound to remain extremely limited.
 It is the same in programming, where we have multiple values that indicate the absence of a value.

 The zero of category theory is what we call the “identity morphism” for each object.
-In short, this is a morphism, that doesn’t do anything.
+In short, this is a morphism that doesn’t do anything.

 It’s important to mark this morphism, because there can be (let’s add the very important (and also very boring) reminder) many morphisms that go from one object to the same object, many of which actually do stuff.
 For example, mathematics deals with a multitude of functions that have the set of numbers as source and target, such as $negate$, $square$, $add one$, and are not at all the identity morphism.